Police shoot, kill armed man in suburban St. Louis

 Authorities say police officers have shot and killed an armed man while responding to a disturbance in suburban St. Louis.

-Police say the suspect was pronounced dead at the scene.
+Police say the suspect was rushed to a hospital, where he was pronounced dead.
+He was identified Monday as 42-year-old Bradley Arning.
 A handgun also was recovered.
-The man's name wasn't' immediately released.

 Comments